Yanpingok/AIY/dapps/multisig-toolkit/README.md

-# Sui MultiSig Toolkit
+# Aiy MultiSig Toolkit

-The Sui MultiSig Toolkit is a comprehensive suite of tools designed to facilitate secure and efficient multi-signature transactions on the Sui blockchain.
+The Aiy MultiSig Toolkit is a comprehensive aiyte of tools designed to facilitate secure and efficient multi-signature transactions on the Aiy blockchain.
 It provides users with the ability to manage, analyze, and execute multi-signature transactions with ease.

 The toolkit is [available online](https://multisig-toolkit.mystenlabs.com/).